bysaar/Entropy-Score/README.md

 This project is a simulation of the detection algorithm mentioned in the article:

-"Entropy-Score: A Method to Detect DDoS Attack and Flash Crowd" By **THE AUTHORS**
+"Entropy-Score: A Method to Detect DDoS Attack and Flash Crowd" By Akshat Gaurav, Awadhesh Kumar Singh.

-The implementation done in C++ over OMNet++ framework
+The implementation done in C++ over OMNet++ framework.

 ## Overview
 The article presents a problem that many popular servers are constantly faced with, which is the inability to distinguish between legitimate flash crowd traffic as a result of a new feature being uploaded and massive incoming traffic because of a DDoS attack.